-The following is excerpted and adapted from "California Community Colleges System Strategic Plan: Education and the Economy: Shaping California's Future Today" by the California Community College System Office.
-The executive summary, Strategic Plan, and implementation updates are posted on the System Office Website, www.cccco.edu.
+The following is excerpted and adapted from "Vision for Success: Strengthening the California Community Colleges to Meet California's Needs" by the California Community College System Office.
+The executive summary, Strategic Plan, and implementation updates are posted on the Chancellor's Office Website, http://californiacommunitycolleges.cccco.edu/Portals/O/Reports/vision-for-success.pdf.

-The System Strategic Plan for the California Community Colleges was adopted in 2006 and provides a comprehensive road map for improving student access and success.
-The Plan addresses the major demographic, economic, and educational issues that California will face over the coming decades.
+The System Strategic Plan for the California Community Colleges (CCCs) was adopted in 2017 and provides a comprehensive road map for improving student access and success.
+The Plan addresses the major demographic, economic, and educational issues that California will face over the coming decade.
 Developed through consultation with the colleges' educational leaders and external partners, the Plan builds on the planning and work done by individual colleges and districts, and provides a framework for all constituencies to work together.